 Weights for cells affected by two regions are calculated using a linear transition starting with a weight of 1.0 if the cell is at the maximum transition distance from the region border and decreasing to 0.5 if the cell is directly at the border.
-This weight is stored in WEIGHT1{i,j}, the weight of the neighboring regions regression result is then simply WEIGHT2{ij} = 1.0-WEIGHT1{ij}.
+This weight is stored in WEIGHT1i,j, the weight of the neighboring regions regression result is then simply WEIGHT2i,j = 1.0-WEIGHT1i,j.

-$w 1{i,j} = 0$ $w 2{i,j} = 1$ $\begin{array}{l} 0.5 + 0.5 \cdot d/r \\ 1.0 - wI{i,j} \end{array}$ (if only 2 regions affect the actual cell) (2.3.14) with $w1{i,j}$ weight of the regress ion result using the parameters for the regi on $w2{i,j}$ weight of the regress ion result using the parameters for the second terms of terms o ond region d distance of the actual cell to the region border [m] r maximum distance to be considered for smooth transitions, specified in the control file in the section [region transition distance], unit [m]
+$w 1{i,j} = 0.5$ $w 2{i,j} = 1.0$ (į f only 2 regions aj ffect the actu al cell) (2.3.14) -

+- with $w1{i,j}$ weight of the regression result using the parameters for the region the cell belongs to - $w{i,j}$ weight of the regression result using the parameters for the second region the actual cell is affected by - d distance of the actual cell to the region border [m] - r maximum distance to be considered for smooth transitions, specified in the control file in the section [region transition distance], unit [m]